 Care

-First of all, what is gold filled jewelry?
+What is 2% gold filled jewelry?

 Does Gold-filled Jewelry tarnish?